Marshmallow-963/Neuronix/README.md

 ## 🛠️ Implementation Notes

-Neurolab is built in **C**, prioritizing performance and manual memory management to simulate complex neural networks efficiently.
+Neuronix is built in **C**, prioritizing performance and manual memory management to simulate complex neural networks efficiently.
 The architecture follows a modular design, separating the network topology (Graph) from the biological logic (Models).

 ### 1. Network Architecture (Graph Structure)
 The simulation core is structured as a **Directed Graph**: